TKomericki/Rhetos-wiki/Recommended-application-setup.md

 Rhetos.RestGenerator package automatically maps all Rhetos data structures to REST endpoints.

-If you were following a Bookstore tutorial, it will generate a RESTful JSON web service for the Book entity that was implemented previously in the [Books.rhe](Creating-a-new-application-with-Rhetos-framework#introduction-rhetos-dsl-programming-language) DSL script.
+If you are following a Bookstore tutorial, it will generate a RESTful JSON web service for the Book entity that was implemented previously in the [Books.rhe](Creating-a-new-application-with-Rhetos-framework#introduction-rhetos-dsl-programming-language) DSL script.